- What does the review consist of?

 What is the UPR ?

-The Universal Periodic Review (UPR) is a new and unique mechanism of the Human Rights Council (HRC) aiming at improving the human rights situation on the ground of each of the 193 United Nations (UN) Member States.
+The Universal Periodic Review (UPR) is a unique mechanism of the Human Rights Council (HRC) aimed at improving the human rights situation on the ground of each of the 193 United Nations (UN) Member States.

 Under this mechanism, the human rights situation of all UN Member States is reviewed every 4.5 years.
 42 States are reviewed each year during three Working Group sessions dedicated to 14 States each.
 These three sessions are usually held in January/February, May/June and October/November.

 The result of each review is reflected in an “outcome report” listing the recommendations the State under review (SuR) will have to implement before the next review.

 —> The UPR is a full-circle process comprised of 3 key stages:

 1) Review of the human rights situation of the SuR;

 2) Implementation between two reviews (4.5 years) by the SuR of the recommendations received and the voluntary pledges made;